c-zhou/polyGembler/README.md

 -i/--input                       Input zipped file.
 -o/--prefix                      Output file location.
 -ex/--experiment-id              Common prefix of haplotype files for this experiment.
+-hf/--hmm-file                   A zipped HMM file.
+If provided the initial transition
+                                 and emission probabilities will be read from the file instead of randomly selected.
 -c/--scaffold                    The scaffold/contig/chromosome id will run.
+-cs/--start-position             The start position of the scaffold/contig/chromosome.
+-ce/--end-position               The end position of the scaffold/contig/chromosome.
 -x/--max-iter                    Maxmium rounds for EM optimization (default 100).
 -p/--ploidy                      Ploidy of genome (default 2).
 -f/--parent                      Parent samples (separated by a \":\").